 This involves teaching all students in the areas of

 Mathematics teaching is targeted towards the specific needs of the students.
-Our programs are aligned with the Australian curriculum and teachers use a variety of resources to support student learning, such as Count Me In Too and Middle Years Mental Computation and Stepping Stones - an interactive numeracy program.
+Our programs are aligned with the Australian curriculum and teachers use a variety of resources to support student learning, such as Count Me In Too, Middle Years Mental Computation and Stepping Stones - an interactive numeracy program.

 The ACT Instrumental Music Program offers a band program for students in years 5 and 6 and private tutoring is available at the school for students interested in learning string instruments.